Track mileage automatically

 Limitations to deduction amounts

-There isn’t a set limit to how much you can claim on business expenses, as long as the clothing is eligible to be claimed as a deduction.
-A tax audit could be triggered by large amounts of expenses and a disproportionate amount of deductions compared to your income.
+Multiple expenses and disproportionate deductions-to-income ratio could potentially trigger a tax audit.
 However, audit rates for small businesses earning under $400,000 per year are quite low, particularly if your deductions are reasonable for the size of your business.

-Read our self-employed guide to find out what other business expenses you might be able to claim.
+Read our 1099 write-off guide to find out what other tax deductions for self-employed you might be able to claim.

 FAQ